 A company director can be appointed during company formation and at any time thereafter.
-Likewise, directors can resign or be removed at any point after incorporation, provided that such actions are approved by the members or existing directors; and in line with provisions in the Companies Act 2006, the articles of association, and any shareholders’ agreement and/or director’s service contract
+Likewise, directors can resign or be removed at any point after incorporation.
+However, any such actions must be approved by the company’s members or existing directors, in accordance with the Companies Act 2006, the articles of association, and any shareholders’ agreement and/or director’s service contract.

 Limited companies must always have a minimum of one natural (human) director.
 Therefore, if a sole natural director resigns or is removed from a company, a new director should be appointed beforehand or at the same time as the removal.